Jason Haynes: Casting

 The character and casting details were announced in February 2016.
 Robertson's agent secured him the audition which he attended in 2015 and competed with several actors for the part.
 He told Juliet Rieden from The Australian Women's Weekly that "I auditioned and I was so flawless and so smooth that they decided it was my shot."
 Of his role success the actor, who has autism, said "I was really apprehensive but tinged with pride that I had been given this great opportunity.
 I was nervous about the challenge and did not know whether I would enjoy it but I was determined to do my best."

 The actor began filming in October 2015 and he became part of the show's semi-regular cast.
 The cast initially had concerns about an autistic actor coping with fast pace nature of filming.
 Upon working with Robertson they witnessed his acting talent which quashed any concern.
 The series producer Simon Harper added that the actor was "a joy to have around".
 Robertson initially found working on Holby City difficult because he found it stressful and physically exhausted.
 He felt that after he filmed his first block of episodes that he became more relaxed and comfortable with the role.

 Like the actor, Jason has Asperger syndrome.
-Robertson is the first non-neurotypical actor to play a non-neurotypical character in an ongoing BBC drama.
+Robertson is the first autistic actor to play an autistic character in an ongoing BBC drama.
 The actor said that he hoped his casting would make television producers more inclined to hire autistic actors.
 He added that "I'm hoping my character on Holby will inspire parents of kids that have autism or Asperger's that their kids can make it as well."
 Robertson's mother Kathy Lette said that securing the role helped her son's confidence and added that it showed those who had bullied Robertson because of his autism that they were wrong.
 In June 2016, it was reported that the character was working well and that Robertson would stay on the show as the character was further developed.